yanxiaodi/EmployeePayslipCalculator/README.md

 `EmployeePayslipCalculator.WebApi` is an ASP.NET Core project.
 It exposes a web api to the callers.
 Any clients can use this api through the HTTP protocol.
 This architecture is more and more popular in modern software development.

-First, I use this code shown below to inject an instance of `PayslipCalculatorService` in the `ConfigureServices` method of `Startup` class:
+First, I use this code shown below to register an instance of `PayslipCalculatorService` in the `ConfigureServices` method of `Startup` class:

 `services.AddSingleton(typeof(PayslipCalculatorService), new PayslipCalculatorService());
 `